Triston Casas Preview, Player Props: Red Sox vs. Dodgers

-Triston Casas, with a slugging percentage of .314 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox against the Los Angeles Dodgers, with Lance Lynn on the mound, August 25 at 7:10 PM ET.
+Triston Casas, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox versus the Los Angeles Dodgers, with Julio Urias on the hill, August 26 at 4:10 PM ET.

+He had two hits (going 2-for-4) in his last appearance against the Dodgers.

 Triston Casas Game Info & Props vs. the Dodgers